adjakka/Capstone_Projects/Capstone_2/README.md

 </p>

 <p align="justify">
  It's also important to consider data scarcity, which is something a lot of companies have to deal with it.
 Good quality data isn't easy to come by.
 A machine learning model is only as good as the data it is fed.
 Even the best data scientists cannot work together to put together a state of the art machine learning model without data.
 More  data-->Better Machine Lerning models.
 This is one of my major motivations for this project.
-To counter this issue effectively.
+To counter data scarcity.
 </p>